Unless otherwise provided for in these Rules and Regulations, a Full Member is considered:

 Life Members are entitled to all rights and privileges of the Society, including the right to hold office and vote, but have no obligation to pay annual membership dues.

-A former Full Member who is fully retired from the practice of medicine is a Retired Member.
+A former Full Member who is fully retired from the practice of medicine and no longer holds a medical license is considered a Retired Member.

 Retired Members are entitled to all the rights and privileges of the Society, including the right to hold office and vote.